lyronctk/treasure-house/README.md

 Balance hiding is a promising solution.
 The treasury implementation provided in this repository satisfies this property using a simple scheme based on [elliptic curve diffie-hellman key exchange](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecdh-key-exchange).
 The core components of the scheme are as follows.

-One contract instance for this treasury is designed to support multiple DAOs to form an anonymity set.
-Rather than sending ETH to different contracts per treasury, contributors are meant to send ETH to this main contract, along with a cryptographic puzzle that only the DAO manager(s) know the solution to.
+One contract instance for this treasury is designed to support multiple DAOs that form an anonymity set.
+Rather than sending ETH to a different contract per treasury, contributors are meant to send ETH to this main contract, along with a cryptographic puzzle that only the DAO manager(s) know the solution to.
 The puzzle is a diffie-hellman shared key that's derived from the DAO manager's public key (not the same as their ethereum pubkey) and a nonce sampled by the contributor.
 Two important properties of this shared key are
 1. Safety is protected by the [hardness of discrete-log](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html#:~:text=The%20discrete%20logarithm%20problem%20is,logarithms%20depends%20on%20the%20groups.).
 Adversaries can't withdraw funds that don't belong to them.
 1. Anonymity follows from the [decisional diffie-hellman assumption](https://crypto.stanford.edu/~dabo/pubs/papers/DDH.pdf).
 The shared key doesn't reveal anything about the target DAO public key.
 Thus, outside observers only know the total balance of all DAOs on the platform, but not how much each DAO is entitled to.